 Brette's Answer: Yes, he has a chance to have residential custody because courts like to stay with the status quo.

 Michelle's Question: My ex moved an hour and a half plane flight away 2 years ago.
-He fought me for 50/50 child custody when he had to start paying child support.
+He fought me for shared physical custody when he had to start paying child support.
 The original judge, who has been on my custody case for the past year, ruled before our trial that my ex should get our son 5 days/month, and would set that for trial.
 Unfortunately, he was unable to hear our final trial.
 The retired judge who heard our case decided on a 50/50 ruling and is making our 4 year old fly every 2 weeks to his father's house.
 My new lawyer says that he couldn't believe what an unfair trial I was given.
 When we tried to get a new hearing, the SAME biased judge got to decide that.
 Does my little boy have to do this for a whole year, until he starts Kindergarten?
 I know an appeal is out of the question, but are there any other solutions?

 Brette: I agree with you that this is absurd.
 It's a lot to ask of a 4 year old.
 Unfortunately, your options are limited.
 Request that a law guardian be appointed for your case - it doesn't sound as though you had one.
 Good luck.

 Dianne's Question: The final judgment states that both parents have 50/50 custody until the child starts "kindergarten"...then the Father will have residential custody.
 Does this "kindergarten" mean "pre-kindergarten"?
 This is very urgent as pre-k starts in two weeks in our county and the Father says "kindergarten is pre-kindergarten".